main logo icon

 The NVD analysis backlog and the April 2026 reset

 Starting in early 2024, NVD developed a significant backlog of unenriched CVEs and was unable to clear it.
 Three forces collided: a 12 percent NIST budget cut, a CISA pause of its $3.7M annual NVD funding in late 2023, and the +263 percent submission surge described above.
-By late 2025 the backlog had grown to tens of thousands of records.
+By the end of 2025 the unprocessed backlog exceeded 27,000 records.
+Both the budget reduction and the funding withdrawal are documented in MIT Technology Review's account of the NVD breakdown.

 NIST's response, formalized on April 15, 2026, is a risk-based triage model: